topher-lo/PyEC333/README.md

 ## Python Preliminaries
 > Note: this assumes that the user has a Anaconda Python 3 distribution installed and is using either Mac OX or Linux.
 If you are a
-Windows user and are serious about Python development, I would highly recommend installing a Windows Linux Subsystem (https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Windows user and are serious about Python development, I would highly recommend setting up Windows Subsystem for Linux.
+(https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 > Note: DO NOT run any of the commands in this section.
 This discussion is preliminary knowledge to the section "Getting Started".